Black Spots on Lips: 10 Causes with Natural Remedies

 Yogurt is a natural moisturizer and has anti-inflammatory properties.
 A 2019 study published in the journal of International Journal of Molecular Sciences found that applying yogurt can reduce the appearance of dark spots on the lips.
 (Resource)

-• Start by washing and drying your lips, then apply a thick layer of plain yogurt to your lips.
+• Start by washing and drying your lips, then apply a thick layer of plain yogurt.

 • Massage the yogurt into your lips and leave it on for 10 minutes.